'Give it hell, John': Lawmakers, friends react to McCain's diagnosis

 Hillary Clinton said McCain "is as tough as they come," adding that she was thinking of the senator, his wife, Cindy, and "their whole family tonight."

-Sen. Jeff Flake, R-Arizona, said he had spoken to his senior colleague:
+Sen. Jeff Flake, R-Ariz., said he had spoken to his senior colleague:

 Sarah Palin, the former governor of Alaska and McCain's running mate on the 2008 Republican presidential ticket, said McCain was "one tough fighter."